The Roads Academy is a joint initiative from Highways England and the roads industry. It offers membership

 Apply for the 2017 development programme

-The next programme starts February 2016.
-Nominations are now open and will close on 25 September 2015.
+The next programme starts January 2017.
+Nominations will open on 12 September and close on 7 October 2016.

-Promising applicants will be contacted from 12 October onwards and invited to attend an assessment centre in Nottingham.
-Assessment centres will be held on 3, 4, 5,10, 11, 12 November 2015 and will comprise:
+Shortlisted applicants will be emailed to book their assessment from 24 October onwards and invited to attend an assessment centre in Birmingham.

-- a 30 – 40 minute competency based interview (competencies are outlined in the )
+- a 45 minute competency-based interview (competencies are outlined in the )

-To be accepted into the programme your organisation must be a Roads Academy member and you must be nominated to attend.
-There are a maximum of 18 places on offer, shared across the supply chain and Highways England.
+To be accepted into the programme your organisation must be a Roads Academy member and you must be nominated by a senior manager to attend.
+There are a maximum of 18 places per cohort shared across the supply chain and Highways England.

 The Roads Academy are looking for delegates who can (or have potential to):